-TRU wastes are those that are contaminated with elements that have an atomic number greater than 92, including neptunium, plutonium, americium, and curium that are in concentrations greater than 100 nCi/g.
+TRU wastes are those that are contaminated with elements that have an atomic number greater than 92 and have a half-life > 20 years, including neptunium, plutonium, americium, and curium that are in concentrations greater than 100 nCi/g.
 Although it is possible that TRU elements may be detected in characterization samples collected on this project, it is unlikely that any of the waste generated will be at or above the TRU threshold limit.